plume-lib/trigger-travis/README.md

 ```
 travis restart -r OTHERGITHUBID/OTHERGITHUBPROJECT
 ```

-Using `travis restart` is undesirable because it restarts an old job, destroying its history.
+However, using `travis restart` is undesirable because it restarts an old job, destroying its history.
 This script starts a new job.